maayazed/budget-tracker/README.md

 </div>

 <div>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fitness Tracker is a web application allowing users to record, track, and view income/ expensives as transactions.
-These transactions are viewed using module 📊 chart.js.
-MongoDB and mongoose are utilized with express routing and Indexed Database API to make a record interface for a budget.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fitness Tracker is a web application allowing users to record, track, and view income/ expenses as transactions.
+These transactions are displayed with library 📊 chart.js.
+MongoDB and mongoose are utilized with express routing and Indexed Database API to make a recording interface for a budget.
 </div>

 <br>